 - hyperprolactinaemia – the body makes high levels of the breastfeeding hormone prolactin.
 Levels rise because the pituitary gland may be overactive or there may be a tumour on the gland

-Diagnosis of amenorrhoea
+Diagnosis of cause of amenorrhoea

 - pregnancy tests, which can be either a urine or blood test